robenkleene/collections/cards/computer-science.md

     - Arrays support random access, whereas linked lists only support sequential access.
 - **What is the term for when an item in a sequence can be accessed directly?** Random access
 - **What is the term for when an items in a sequence can only be accessed in order?** Sequential access
+- **What is an adjacency matrix?** A `n x n` matrix to represent a graph of `n` items where each value represents connections between items `i` and `j`.
+- **What is an adjacency list?** A multidimensional list that represents a graph where each list describes the set of neighbors for that item.

 ### Bloom Filter